Champ-Dog/Coffee-Companion/README.md

 - Download the program from [this repository](https://github.com/Champ-Dog/Coffee-Companion) by pressing the 'Code' button and selecting 'Download ZIP'
 - Once downloaded, unzip the contents to the location of your choice
-- Using your command line interface (CLI), navigate to the unzipped Coffee Companion folder
+- Using your command line interface (CLI), navigate to the unzipped Coffee Companion/src/ folder
 - To begin initial setup, do `./setup.sh`
 - This will install the dependencies and launch the program